-Reference number Condition requirement Document reference Conditions of Approva Schedule 3 CoA 12 Land Management The Applicant must maintain the agricultural land capability of the site, including: (a) Establishing the groundcover of the site within 3 months following completion of any construction or upgrading (b) Properly maintaining the groundcover with appropriate perennial species and weed management (c) Maintaining grazing within the development footprint, where possible, unless the Planning Secretary agrees otherwise in writing.
+Reference number Condition requirement Document reference Conditions of Approval I Schedule 3 CoA 12 Land Management The Applicant must maintain the agricultural land capability of the site, including: (a) Establishing the groundcover of the site within 3 months following completion of any construction or upgrading (b) Properly maintaining the groundcover with appropriate perennial species and weed management (c) Maintaining grazing within the development footprint, where possible, unless the Planning Secretary agrees otherwise in writing.
 Section 6.3 Section 6.4 Section 6.4

 Reference number Condition requirement Document reference SO2 A Groundcover Management Plan will be developed in consultation with a soil scientist and an agronomist and taking account of soil survey results to ensure perennial ground cover is established across the site as soon as practicable after construction and maintained throughout the operation phase.
-The plan will cover: This Plan has been prepared by authors experienced in soil science and agronomy, no further consultation required (refer to Section 1.4) Soil restoration and preparation requirements Species selection Soil preparation Establishment techniques Maintenance requirements Perennial groundcover targets, indicators, condition monitoring, reporting and evaluation arrangements: Ground cover will be targeted to be maintained at or above 70% to protect soils, landscape function and water quality, subject to seasonal and The plan has considered to the soil survey results refer to Section 4.1 and 6.3 Section 6.1 Section 6.5 and Appendix A climatic conditions.
+The plan will cover: Soil restoration and preparation requirements Species selection Soil preparation Soil preparation Establishment techniques Maintenance requirements Perennial groundcover targets, indicators, condition monitoring, reporting and evaluation arrangements: Ground cover will be targeted to be maintained at or above 70% to protect soils, landscape function and water quality, subject to seasonal and climatic conditions.
 Any grazing stock will be removed from the area of concern when cover falls below this level.
 Grass cover will be monitored on a fortnightly basis using an accepted Methodology including: Contingency measures to respond to declining soil or groundcover condition.
 Identification of baseline conditions for rehabilitation following decommissioning.